Skip to main content

 Location: Ottawa ON Canada

-Eric Deneault is a research scientist at Health Canada.
-He received his BSc in biotechnology from the University of Sherbrooke, Canada, and his MSc in veterinary sciences and PhD in molecular biology from the University of Montreal.
-He then joined the Hospital for Sick Children, Toronto, Canada as a postdoctoral researcher in genetics before joining Dr. Durcan’s group at the Montreal Neurological Institute, McGill University, Canada, as a research associate in the Early Drug Discovery Unit (EDDU).
-In his current research, Dr. Deneault uses CRISPR gene-editing and induced pluripotent stem cells as a model to study the genetic variants involved in various neurological pathologies, including autism spectrum disorder and Parkinson’s disease.
+Eric Deneault, PhD, is a research scientist at Health Canada.
+He received his BSc in biotechnology from the University of Sherbrooke, Canada, and he obtained his MSc in veterinary sciences and a PhD in molecular biology from the University of Montreal.
+He then joined the Hospital for Sick Children, Toronto, Canada as a postdoctoral researcher in genetics before joining the Montreal Neurological Institute (The Neuro), McGill University, Canada as a research associate working with Dr. Thomas Durcan in the Neuro’s early drug discovery unit (EDDU).
+In his current research, Dr. Deneault is using induced pluripotent stem cells and CRISPR gene-editing techniques as a model to study genetic variants involved in various neurological pathologies, including autism spectrum disorder and Parkinson’s disease.

 Associated Grants